CLSx/clsx-playbook/README.md

 ### How

-We're moving along two main directions:
+We're moving along two main axis:

 * Identify, connect and empower local groups or people to own and run CLSx events
 * Support them making the organisation of these events as effortless as possible, so they can focus on the most important things: content and people.
 We wanna help with logistic \(venue, funding, communication templates, website, etc\), and connections useful to find speakers and attendees.
 The more, the better.